qlik-oss/core-website/README.md

-# Frontira Documentation Sources
+# Qlik Core Documentation Sources

-This repo contains sources to the Frontira end-user documentation.
+This repo contains sources to the Qlik Core end-user documentation.

 Documentation is primarily represented as markdown files and images.
 Markdown files are organized in the same way as the generated site is organized.